NOORSALMAN25/yearbook-system/README.md

 - Notification System:
   Notify students when their posts are selected for the yearbook or when they receive feedback.

+- Adding Students & Other Teachers:
+  Allows teachers to add other teachers and students to Peerfolio.

 ## **Behind Peerfolio**
+Hussain Bader, Noor Salman, and Maryam Ali Redha